Thai Food for Beginners: What to Order and How Spicy It Gets

 Red curry paste (dried red chiles, galangal, lemongrass, shrimp paste) cooked with coconut milk — spicier and more assertive than green curry, with a deeper, more straightforward heat.
 Red curry duck, if you find it on the menu, is particularly good — the richness of the duck works well against the curry's heat.
 Standard red curry with chicken is excellent.
 The color should be vivid and the sauce shouldn't be too thin.

-Wide rice noodles stir-fried over extremely high heat with egg, Chinese broccoli, and your choice of protein in a sweet dark soy sauce.
+Wide rice noodles stir-fried over extremely high heat with egg, Chinese broccoli (a staple in Chinese cooking too), and your choice of protein in a sweet dark soy sauce.
 The key is the wok hei — the slightly smoky char you get from a hot wok — which gives pad see ew a depth that milder stir-fries don't have.
 It's less famous than pad thai but I often prefer it.
 Simpler flavor profile, more satisfying texture from the wide noodles.

 Poached chicken over rice cooked in chicken stock, served with a fermented soybean dipping sauce, cucumber, and clear broth on the side.
 It's Thailand's version of Hainanese chicken rice, and it's about as comforting as lunch gets.
 The chicken is incredibly tender, the rice absorbs all the flavor from the stock, and the sauce ties everything together.
 It's the kind of food you eat when you want something real and uncomplicated.
 Every Thai city has dozens of stalls that do only this dish, all day, every day.
 That's a good sign.